Table of Contents

 .eif and .eif.json:

-old EIF
+Legacy EIF

 .mkveif:

-new EIF
+New EIF

 Place 3D content

-Confirm FramePlayer is enabled
+Confirm FramePlayer enabled

 Run